i5hi/btccapital/README.md

 The idea here is that team members can only unlock funds in this wallet after a certain date.

-A new script is created for every salary cycle.
+A new script is created for every renumeration cycle.

-The team must get together arrive at consensus to enforce the salary scheme, resulting in a moment of strengthening trust.
+The team must get together arrive at consensus to enforce the renumerations scheme, resulting in a moment of strengthening trust.

 It is best not to require all members, rather delegate members of your team to enforce it on your behalf and use a chat platform to discuss the terms.